FoundationDB/fdb-kubernetes-operator/docs/manual/debugging.md

 **NOTE**: This is a very dangerous operation.
 This will delete the pod and the PVC without checking that the data has been re-replicated.
-You should only due this after checking that the database is available, that the database has not had any data loss, and that the pod is not currently running.
-You can confirm the first and second check by looking in the cluster status.
+You should only due this after checking that the database is available, has not had any data loss, and that the pod is currently not running.
+You can confirm the first and second check by looking at the cluster status.

 ## Reconciliation Not Running